matverv/enbs-survival-tutorial/README.md

    Vervaart et al. Calculating the Expected Net Benefit of Sampling for Survival Data: A Tutorial and Case Study.
 (2024).
 [Journal Name], [Volume(Issue)], [Page Range].
 [DOI]

-     Refer to the `Appendix E: Preparing and Importing Data from Excel` in our supplementary material for detailed instructions on formatting and exporting data from Excel.
-This appendix will also include screenshots of Excel to clearly demonstrate the expected data layout.

-5. To apply the analysis to your own case study, you will need to undertake the following steps:

-   - Replace the case-specific probabilistic analysis (PA) function and survival data with your own datasets.
-This involves ensuring that your PA results and survival data conform to the formats expected by the analysis scripts.
-If you do not have access to (reconstructed) IPD, you can still implement the analysis by utilizing the median follow-up time in the trial and making assumptions about trial dropout as explained in the main paper.

-   - Review and adjust any analysis settings such as number of trial dropouts, incidence, prevalence, trial costs and other case-specific details to accurately reflect your own case study.

-   Detailed instructions on the required data formats and analysis settings can be found in the main paper or by examining the example case study provided in the repository.